Tam-S-C/Tam-S-C/README.md

 - 📍 I'm from Bs.
 As., Argentina
 - 📲 I’m currently learning app development.
 - 💻 I like to stay updated in the world of technology.
+- 📚 I'm Graphic Designer.
 - ✨ Hobbies: Playing the violin 🎻 and watching fantasy and sci-fi series 🚀

 > [!IMPORTANT]